-Materials will continue to be distributed at annual FWA events including the National Night Out event.
+Materials will continue to be distributed at annual FWA events including the Earth Day celebrations and National Night Out event.
 As the privatized housing partner develops updated housing tenant materials, PWE will provide input for updates, in addition to new residents receiving information in their orientation packets.
 The installation's environmental compliance website will be updated semi-annually, as required.
 PWE will coordinate with the installation's PAO to facilitate this process and convey pertinent information.